bijx/Merge-Files-Exclusively-VSCode/README.md

 # Merge Files Recursively

 A simple Visual Studio Code extension that adds a **right-click folder action** to recursively merge all files inside that folder and its subfolders into a single `output.txt`.
 Useful for passing as context to LLMs for debugging, packaging, or reviewing multiple source files at once.

+Optimized for JS/TS projects, but works well with anything.

 ---